Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Categories

 \subsection{Path-generated objects}

 Let $\C$ be a path category.
-For any object $X$ of $\C$, we have a diagram with vertex $X$ consisting of all path embeddings with codomain $X$:
+For any object $X$ of $\C$, we have a diagram with vertex $X$ consisting of all path embeddings with codomain $X$; the morphisms between paths are those which make the obvious triangles commute (note that they are necessarily embeddings):

-The morphisms between paths are those which make the obvious triangles commute.
-Choosing representatives in an appropriate way, this can be seen as a cocone over the small diagram $\Path{X}$.
+This can be seen as a cocone over the small diagram $\Path{X}$.
 We say that $X$ is \emph{path-generated} provided this is a colimit cocone in $\C$.
 Intuitively, an object is path-generated if it is the colimit of its paths.